simonbengtsson/jsPDF-AutoTable/README.md

 ### Helper functions
 - `autoTableHtmlToJson(tableElem, includeHiddenElements)` Use it to generate the javascript objects required for this library from an html table (see `from html` example).
 If includeHiddenElements is set to true hidden rows and columns will be included otherwise excluded.
 - `autoTableEndPosY()` Use it if you want to know where on the page the the last row were drawn (see `multiple tables` example)
-- `autoTableAddPage` Use in the hooks to continue the table on the next page.
+- `autoTableAddPage()` Use in the hooks to continue the table on the next page.
 Adds a new header automatically.
+- `autoTableAddPageContent(hook)` The passed function/hook will be called once for every page there is parts of a autotable on.
+Useful when having multiple tables spanning over multiple pages that should have the same header for example.
+The passed function will get the same data object as the hooks function (described above).
+Make sure this is called before any calls to autoTable.

 ### Other pdf libraries